TWUOnline/multi-access/pages/02.learning-design/course-planning/gallery.md

 ![](What-to-expect-Infographic.jpg)

+Let's begin with the first stage of planning - Creating a Blueprint.

+---

 #### Creating a Course Blueprint
 A first crucial step in course planning is to develop a course blueprint which maps out key components of the course.